Natural Resource Management

 Landcare Action Grants Program

-The Tasmanian Government has allocated $900,000 over four years in the 2021-22 State Budget to continue the Landcare Action Grants Program, which builds on $1.8m in funding provided in previous years.
-The program provides State-funded grant opportunities to co-invest with farmers, Landcare and other community organisations on practical on-ground works for sustainable agriculture and Rivercare type activities.
+In 2024 the Tasmanian Government committed $900,000 over three years to expand the Landcare Action Grants (LAG) program as part of a larger package of initiatives with Landcare Tasmania.
+The LAG program provides State-funded grant opportunities to co-invest with farmers, Landcare and other community organisations on practical on-ground works for sustainable agriculture and Rivercare type activities.
 The scope of the program has now been expanded to include carbon farming initiatives, with the potential to link these activities with the Government's Carbon Farming Advice Rebate.

-Provide opportunities for landholders to implement carbon farming initiatives in order to access carbon markets, in particular the Australian Government's Emission Reduction Fund
+- Provide opportunities for landholders to implement carbon farming initiatives in order to access carbon markets, in particular the Australian Government Emission Reduction Fund.

 2015 NRM Review